elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 # Registering Finder Categories

-When you create new [Finder Categories](/finder/) you need to register them to let the **Finder Categories Manager** know them.
-The registration process is done by hooking to the `elementor/finder/categories/init` action hook.
+When you create new [finder categories](/finder/) you must register them.
+This is done by hooking to the `elementor/finder/categories/init` action hook.

 ## Registering New Finder Categories